dorofino/Animate-a-FBX-model-using-Three.js-inside-Matterport/README.md

-# Animate A Model using Three.js inside Matterport
+# Animate A FBX Model using Three.js inside Matterport

 ### Prerequisites
 Your development environment will need node.js and yarn installed.